Claim: The use of cellular phones poses a danger of touching off explosions at gas stations

 According to a report released by Shell Chemicals, a driver in Indonesia suffered burns and his car was severely damaged when petrol vapor exploded after being ignited by static electricity from the mobile phone he was using.

 Apparently, the driver had been talking on a mobile phone as a gas station attendant filled his car with petrol.
 When the driver bent down close to the petrol tank to check whether it was full, the vapor exploded.
-In Belgium, customers have been prohibited from using mobile phones within 10 meters of gas stations and warnings are posted everywhere to remind people of the danger, according to a Belgian newspaper.
+In Belgium, customers have been prohibited from using mobile phones within

 The threat mobile phones pose to gas stations and their users around the world is largely due to their ability to produce sparks.
 These can be generated by the high-powered battery inside the phone, which is itself, a possible cause of fire.
 But the electromagnetic waves emitted by the phone are more than sufficient to create considerable static electricity that heats the surrounding air and if the flammable vapor is concentrated enough, causes an explosion.
 But other electronic devices installed in the gas stations are safe.
 "All the electronic devices in gas stations are protected with explosive containment devices, while cellular phones are not," Tung explained.
 Mobile phone makers Motorola, Ericsson and Nokia, all print cautions in their user handbooks that warn against mobile phones in "gas stations, fuel storage sites and chemical factories."